SoftwareSystemsLaboratory/prime-pipeline/README.md

 ## About

-The Software Systems Laboratory (SSL) Template Python Project is a `git` repository that can be cloned and modified to bootstrap development of tools for the greater SSL Metrics project.
-It can also be modified by outside teams or individuals for usage of their own personal projects.
+The Software Systems Laboratory (SSL) Pipeline Project is a `bash` script that can be executed within a *configured* environment to calculate metrics for a (or multiple) **remote** repositories hosted on GitHub.

 This project is licensed under the BSD-3-Clause.
 See the [LICENSE](LICENSE) for more information.